 4. (0 points.)
-Not only does Moreover offer its newsfeeds as HTML, it also offers them as XML, in both RSS and its own proprietary format.
-Needless to say, we'll be using XML, Moreover's "preferred format [for] developers' use for integration."
-Specifically, we'll be using Moreover's proprietary format, only because it offers more details than does its RSS feed (e.g., articles' harvest times).
+Not only does Moreover offer its newsfeeds as RSS, it also offers them in its own proprietary XML format.
+We'll be using Moreover's proprietary format, only because it offers more details than does its RSS feed (e.g., articles' harvest times).